FullToker/Geo-Information/_sources/content/ex2.md

-# Exercise 2: Symbolization in a GIS
+# E2: Symbolization in a GIS

 ## Warm Up
 Firstly, let’s talk about what **symbolization** actually means.